Virtual-Coffee/VC-Community-Docs/docs/vc-discussion-boards.md

 ### How to Find a Discussion

-1. Navigate to the [Discussions](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions) section.
+1. Navigate to the [Discussions](https://github.com/Virtual-Coffee/VC-Community-Docs/discussions) tab.
 2. Use pinned discussions for quick access to important topics.
 3. Browse by category or use the search function.